 When you install and WordPress login for the first time, you may notice some dummy data posts and comments.
-It’s really important to delete this data and also make important settings update.
+It’s essential to delete this data and also make necessary settings update.

-In this article, I’m going through walk-through the dashboard, and also important first-time setup after WordPress login.
+In this article, I’m going through a walk-through of the Dashboard and also necessary first-time setup after WordPress login.

-WordPress is powerful blogging software that provides us the complete control over it.
+WordPress is powerful blogging software that provides us with complete control over it.
 It follows the template and plugin architecture that helps to supercharge further.

-WordPress is an open-source program and its core code is available freely, hence making it susceptible to hacking, spamming, and security issues.
+WordPress is an open-source program, and its core code is available freely, making it susceptible to hacking, spamming, and security issues.
 However, it’s backed by a vast community of developers striving to make it most secure and sustainable.

 Let’s dive into the post to learn WordPress login, dashboard walk-through, and preliminary setup —

 WordPress Login for First-Time

 If you’ve just installed a WordPress blog on the cloud server and are confused about how to log in to WordPress.
 Just follow the below steps:

 - Access the wp-admin folder in the web browser, like:

 - in my case, I will be accessing – http://demo.restorebin.com/wp-admin/